 For many of the technologies in the packages, because of the structure of the shipping sector, there is also a greater susceptibility to the "split incentive" problem (Rehmatulla et al, 2015).
 To date, some of the carbon reduction technologies that are cost-effective are not implemented to the scale expected.
 Split incentives need to be overcome.
 Furthermore, because the global fleet is owned by many small companies and multiple stakeholders are involved in ship operations, this can complicate decision-making around new technologies (Shell, 2020).
 Nevertheless, according to an interview with the Norwegian Shipowners Association, some charterers are willing to pay higher rates for more fuel efficient ships (Agnolucci, 2014).
-As for the container sector, a poll of twenty brokers showed that fuel efficiency was the single most important factor for the hiring of vessels on time charters, and that more efficient vessels obtain rate premiums compared to standard vessels (Agnolucci, 2014).
+As for the container sector, a poll of twenty brokers showed that fuel efficient vessels obtain rate premiums compared to standard vessels (Agnolucci, 2014).